itthinx/decent-comments/readme.txt

 __Decent Comments shows what people say.__

-The Decent Comments plugin helps you show comments on your WordPress website in a neat way.
-It lets you display comments along with avatars of the people who wrote them and short previews of what they said.
+The Decent Comments plugin helps you show comments on your site in a neat way.
+It lets you display comments along with avatars of the people who wrote them and previews of what they said.
 This makes your site more engaging for visitors.

 If you want to show comments along with their author's avatars _and_ an excerpt of their comment, recent comments on any of your posts, posts from certain categories and other criteria ... then this might just be the right plugin for you.